There are several elements which combine together to create an end-to-end survey

 Each line (node) is associated with a named participant, but this does not have to be completed if there is no requirement to track participants.

-The left hand main menu has three new icons
+The left hand side of the toolbar has three new icons

 - Note if the survey property says "invited participants only", the get survey link will be disabled

-The right hand main menu has a pencil icon which is a link back to the Survey property dialogue:
+The right hand end of the toolbar menu has a pencil icon which is a link back to the Survey property dialogue:

 Returning to the worked example ... update the dialogues with some appropriate text and then it is ready to launch: